Gold extends rebound above five-week low, key technical level

-NEW YORK/LONDON Gold rose on Thursday, rising quietly above the prior session's five-week low as the dollar steadied and the 200-day moving average provided short-term support below the market.
+NEW YORK/LONDON (Reuters) - Gold rose on Thursday, rising quietly above the prior session's five-week low as the dollar steadied and the 200-day moving average provided short-term support below the market.

 Spot gold XAU= was up 0.3 percent at $1,249.17 an ounce by 3:04 p.m EDT (1904 GMT).
 It had added 0.3 percent in the previous session after touching a five-week low of $1,240.75.